 Design Museum of Barcelona (Museu del Disseny de Barcelona) is dedicated to the applied arts and design.
 It was creat...Barcelona, Spain Praga Museum of Warsaw Museum

-The Warsaw Praga Museum - Muzeum Warszawskiej Pragi, a branch of the Warsaw Museum, is an institution that protects a...Warsaw, Poland Benaki Museum Museum
+The Warsaw Praga Museum - Muzeum Warszawskiej Pragi, a branch of the Warsaw Museum, is an institution that protects a...Warsaw, Poland GRASSI Museum of Applied Arts Museum